weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

 Without special handling, the above example would invoke the first handler and we had to use another `llvm::handleAllErrors` inside to reach the actual errors.
 Too much code for error handling and most likely no practical use case will require this kind of behavior.
 As `llvm::handleAllErrors` knows about the `llvm::ErrorList` special-case, it does the decomposition for us and dispatches the internal errors' payloads directly.
 For nested error lists, this results in a depth-first traversal.

-Effect: simple and compact code plus no need to touch the error handling for multiple failures.
+Effect: simple and compact code plus no need to prepare the error handling code for multiple failures.

 ### Error Type Hierarchies